Business scams - examples

 - Business directories

 This scam relates to a business being listed in published directories, electronic directories or on websites.
 You may get ‘official-looking’ documents from trade directories asking for details such as your website, email or other contact details.
-They can look like adverts for free listings, but small print could commit you pay hundreds of points for an entry.
+They can look like adverts for free listings, but small print could commit you to pay hundreds of pounds for an entry.
 It is worthwhile considering if you were a customer would you be more likely to turn to this directory or an established search engine.